SSWConsulting/SSW.Rules.Content/rules/archive-mailboxes/rule.md

   - title: ""
 guid: fcac7c42-21d3-42e8-8dd5-67f84352c68b
 ---
 In Microsoft 365, user mailboxes are limited to 50GB or 100GB, [depending on the licence you have](https://learn.microsoft.com/en-us/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#storage-limits).
-For users with lots of emails, you need a solution to keep under the limit - without losing data or easy access to these emails.
+For users with lots of emails, you need a solution to keep mailboxes under the limit, without losing data or access to emails.

 There are 3 ways to "archive" emails in Outlook/Exchange, however there's only one true archive option that should be used - **Archive Mailboxes** (also called Online Archive, or In-Place Archiving).